 Our LGBT network group is well established within the Trust.
 Members receive regular updates and are able to engage with the network through a number of mechanisms, including Facebook, twitter, and email as well as in person and by phone.
 Facebook and intranet pages continue to keep employees up to date and the group has recently launched a Twitter account.

 Members are consulted in development of policies and procedures, have developed in-house training on Trans Awareness, held LGBT History Month awareness events and been involved in the appointment of our Board members.
-As members of the National Ambulance LGBT Network, they have supported the development of the Trans Awareness zcard which is currently being rolled out across UK NHS Ambulance Trusts, as well as the delivery of a national conference, where four SECAmb staff members were recognised for their outstanding contribution to LGBT.
-The network has established a strong presence at both Brighton and Hove Pride (where they were joined by over year) and at Trans Pride annually.
+As members of the National Ambulance LGBT Network, they have supported the development of the Trans Awareness z-card which is currently being rolled out across UK NHS Ambulance Trusts, as well as the delivery of a national conference, where four SECAmb staff members were recognised for their outstanding contribution to LGBT.
+The network has established a strong presence at both Brighton and Hove Pride (where they were joined by over 180 colleagues, volunteers, friends and family members last year) and at Trans Pride annually.